RuneAudio/Docs/docs/troubleshooting/rpi-troubleshooting.md

         #snd-bcm2835

-After making the above changes, the Pi should be rebooted with all hardware installed.
+After making the above changes, the Pi can be rebooted with all hardware installed.

 When the Pi boots with a DAC board and the correct device tree overlay setting, the output device can be selected in the Rune UI, from a drop down list in Menu > MPD Configuration > Audio Output.
 The next steps are usually to configure the volume control and other MPD music options.